nautobot/nautobot/nautobot/docs/user-guide/core-data-model/wireless/wirelessnetwork.md

 ## Wireless Networks VLAN field

 When adding an Access Point Group to a Wireless Network, there is the ability to add a VLAN.
-This VLAN is stored on a table that references the Wireless Network and the Access Point Group this is the [AccessPointGroupWirelessNetworkAssignment](accesspointgroupwirelessnetworkassignment.md).
+This VLAN is stored on the through table between Wireless Network and the Access Point Group.
 This allows the ability to use specific VLAN for each Wireless Network/Access Point Group relationship.